17 January, 2019

 Before engaging anyone in the construction sector it is important that you think carefully about how you are intending to engage them, particularly if you want to avoid creating an employee or worker relationship.

-If you are looking for any more information with regards to our services view our Construction and Infrastructure section.
-You can also contact Abigail Mottram in our Construction and Infrastructure department via email or phone on 0333 207 1130.
+For more information contact Abigail Mottram in our Construction & Infrastructure department via email or phone on 0333 207 1130.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.